robang74/redfishos/forum/todo/sailfishos-refactoring-begins.md

 ## SailFish OS refactoring (1st stage)

-This is the [-1day pre-lauch announcement](../sfos-refactoring-announce.md) which contains a brief presentation of the project with the the current state (updated at 25th Jul 2023) of the tasks completion.
+This is the [lauch announcement](../sfos-refactoring-announce.md) which contains a brief presentation of the project with the the current state (updated at 25th Jul 2023) of the tasks completion.
 In the following sections you can read  about the refactoring **first stage** of [four stages refactoring plan](../../README.md#about-sfos-refactoring).

 > :information_source: **Disclaimer**
 >